Eric Swalwell brings presidential campaign to Reno

 “They’re scared,” he told an audience of about 60 in party headquarters.
 “They’re scared about losing jobs.
 So we should just make it easy for them and take their jobs.”

-The campaign stop was Swalwell’s second visit to the state since announcing his candidacy.
-The 38-year-old, four-term representative, who represents the eastern edge of the San Francisco Bay Area, spoke and answered questions for about an hour — the fifth Democratic presidential hopeful to pass through the area in the last month.
+The campaign stop was Swalwell’s second visit to the state since he announced his candidacy.
+The 38-year-old, four-term representative, who represents the eastern edge of the San Francisco Bay Area, spoke and answered questions for about an hour.

+He is the fifth Democratic presidential hopeful to pass through the area in the past month.

+Though he has staked out gun control as his main issue — and did so again in comments Monday — Swalwell ran the gamut of Democratic and progressive priorities and talking points.

 “So when I think about this president, if we don’t start showing that there’s consequences for this lawlessness, he’s going to keep doing it,” Swalwell said.
 “And future presidents will think that the standard of conduct has been lowered.”